caiyue1993/IceCream/README.md

 ### About Object Deletions

-Now, we highly recommend you use **Soft Deletions**.
-That means, you can add a `isDeleted` property to your model to distinguish between them.
+Yep, we highly recommend you use **Soft Deletions**.
+That's why we add a `isDeleted` property to CKRecordConvertible protocol.

-*IceCream tightly depends on [Collection Notification](https://realm.io/docs/swift/latest/#collection-notifications) and now it only supports soft deletion.
-If you have a better understanding with Realm, you can check the `func registerLocalDatabase()` function in SyncEngine.swift file.
-And pull a request to us.
-This video may helps: [https://academy.realm.io/posts/meetup-jp-simard-mastering-realm-notifications/](https://academy.realm.io/posts/meetup-jp-simard-mastering-realm-notifications/)*
+When you want to delete a object, you just need to set its isDeleted property to true.
+And the rest of things are already taken care of.

+*You also don't need to worry about the clean-up things.
+It has also been considered.*

+Example project is provided to see the detailed usage.

 ## Requirements

 - iOS 10.0+
 - Swift 4
+- Realm Swift ~> 3.0

 ## Debug Suggestions